 Skip to main content

-1. provides a feature to download code as a component library, enabling developers to use pages or components developed with WeDa in existing Mini Program or react projects.
+1. Provides the feature of downloading corresponding code as a component library, enabling developers to use pages or components developed with WeDa in existing Mini Programs or react projects.

-2. provides a corresponding SDK enabling developers to integrate with WeDa's user management system, utilize WeDa services (login authentication, cloud functions, cloud storage, cloud database, etc.), and conveniently manage user information.
+2. Provides the corresponding SDK for developers to integrate with WeDa's user management system, utilize WeDa services (login authentication, cloud functions, cloud storage, database, etc.), and facilitate user information management.

 Tip